TheKacho/CatATM/README.md

 Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program

+Read data from an external file, such as text, JSON, CSV, etc and use that data in your application

 Create an additional class which inherits one or more properties from its parent

 Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program

 Analyze text and display information about it (ex: how many words in a paragraph)

 ---------------------------------------------
 Notes and instructions: